tim-klug/Kafka-Basics-Presentation/Kafka.md

 ## Replication Factor

-The factor describes how much redundant copies are spread of the brokers.
+The factor describes how much redundant copies are spread over the brokers.

 ## Partition Leader